hsluoyz/IPv6NSTest/README.md

 # IPv6NSTest
 A PoC that causes Windows 7 OS to crash by sending an IPv6 neighbor solicitation packet using Windows raw socket.

 IPv6NSTest needs to run under **Administrator** privilege because on Windows, using a socket of type ``SOCK_RAW`` requires administrative privileges based on [this MSDN link](https://msdn.microsoft.com/en-us/library/windows/desktop/ms740548.aspx).

 ## Analysis

+This should be a Windows 7 OS bug. the BSoD only happens when the IPv6 header ``Hop Limit`` field of the IPv6 neighbor solicitation packet is set to 255.
+When setting it to other values like 128 or 254, the BSoD doesn't occur.
+So I believe the IPv6 header ``Hop Limit`` handling code on the loopback path has some kind of bug.

-This should be a Windows 7 OS bug.
-A description is here: http://stackoverflow.com/questions/37983755/winsock-kernels-wsksendto-function-causes-driver-irql-not-less-or-equal-bso
+A detailed binary-level analysis is here: http://stackoverflow.com/questions/37983755/winsock-kernels-wsksendto-function-causes-driver-irql-not-less-or-equal-bso.

 ## Build